-Social media such as Facebook, Twitter and Linked-In, are used not only in a social context, but are utilised significantly as part of a business’s marketing strategy and to create brand awareness.
+Social media, such as Facebook, Twitter and LinkedIn, is used not only in a social context, but as part of a business’s marketing strategy to create brand awareness.

-As such a business will want to ensure that it has an effective policy that monitors, restricts and generally controls the use of social media by its employees.
+As such, a business will want to ensure that it has an effective policy that monitors, restricts and controls the use of social by its employees.

 Get in Touch